-- Riding a school bus is a privilege and not a right.
-Students are expected to behave in a responsible and mature fashion and to obey the directions of bus drivers at all times. - The safety of all passengers is the prime concern.
+Riding a school bus either daily or for school related events is a privilege and not a right.
+Students are expected to behave in a responsible and mature fashion and to always obey the directions of bus drivers.
+The safety of all passengers is the prime concern.
 Students who demonstrate unsafe or disruptive bus behaviour will face administrative discipline, which may include suspension of bus privileges.